 Primary catastrophic overload protection for the test set is accomplished with input fuses having high interrupting current capacity.
-Overload of the output system is sensed by means of the previously mentioned "POD" on the Vernier autotransformer, and thermal sensors in the transformer winding.
-Thermal switches are also installed in the transformer windings.
+Overload of the output system is sensed by means of the previously mentioned "POD" on the rheostat autotransformer, and thermal sensors in each winding and on the SCR.
 The combination of these devices allows full utilization of the overload capability of the test set and eliminates costly and cumbersome fuse replacement required in other test sets.